KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-Modulebar by Snille](https://github.com/Snille/MMM-Modulebar)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-Modulebar.css`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-Modulebar.css`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `MMM-Modulebar.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-Modulebar.js`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require('request')` in file `MMM-Modulebar.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-5. Recommendation: The README seems not to have an update section (like `## Update`).
+3. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-6. Recommendation: The README seems to have a modules array (Found `modules: [`).
+4. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-7. Recommendation: Found local copy of `jquery.js`.
+5. Recommendation: Found local copy of `jquery.js`.
 Instead of a local copy, it would be better to add jQuery to the dependencies in `package.json`.
-8. Outdated: Local jQuery file `jquery.js` seems to be outdated. jQuery v3.7 or higher is recommended.
+6. Outdated: Local jQuery file `jquery.js` seems to be outdated. jQuery v3.7 or higher is recommended.
-9. Recommendation: The module imports `+i+` (used in `js/jquery.js`), `request` (used in `MMM-Modulebar.js`) but does not list them in package.json.
-Add these dependencies to package.json so they can be installed automatically.
+7. Recommendation: The module imports `+i+` (used in `js/jquery.js`) but does not list it in package.json.
+Add this dependency to package.json so they can be installed automatically.
 Declare every non built-in dependency you import so it can be installed automatically.
-10. Recommendation: There is no CHANGELOG file.
+8. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+9. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: There is no dependabot configuration file.
+10. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-13. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-ModuleHandler by ahmedwab](https://github.com/ahmedwab/MMM-ModuleHandler)